jestjs/jest/docs/Troubleshooting.md

 ## Defining Tests

-Tests much be defined synchronously for Jest to be able to collect your tests.
+Tests must be defined synchronously for Jest to be able to collect your tests.

-This means when you are using `test.each` you cannot set the table asynchronously within a `beforeEach` / `beforeAll`.

 As an example to show why this is the case, imagine we wrote a test like so: